 Prepare Your Cake Pans

-Spray your pan with baking spray or nonstick vegetable spray before filling with batter to prevent your cake from sticking.
+Spray your pan with baking spray or non stick vegetable spray before filling with the cake batter to prevent your cake from sticking.
 You can also use a parchment paper circle in the bottom of the pan for easier removal.
 Simply lay the parchment paper circle on top of the sprayed pan and fill with batter.
 The parchment paper does not need to be sprayed again.

 Using a parchment paper circle is a great way to get a nice, smooth finish on your top cake layer.
 Simply peel the parchment from your cooled cake and you’re ready to go.